envoyproxy/envoy-perf/salvo/README.md

 `binaryBenchmark`: It will run binary benchmarks.

 `source.commit_hash`: Specify a commit hash if applicable.
 If not specified we will determine this from the source tree.
 We will also use this field to identify the corresponding Nighthawk or Envoy image used for the benchmark.
+If only `source.commit_hash`is defined, we will find the previous commit hash.
+If you want to specify additional commit hashes for which we benchmark for analysis, specify a list of commit hashes strings at `source.additional_hashes` filed, eg: [ "b435d3a3baa39f1a15cd68625da085cfa16ae957",..].
+If you only want to test the specified envoy commit, specify `source.test_single_commit` as `True`. `source.additional_hashes` and `source.test_single_commit` cannot be defined at the same time.

 `source.BazelOption`: A list of compiler options and flags to supply to bazel when building the source of Nighthawk or Envoy.